gkpty/easy-md-to-html/README.md

 # easy-md-to-html

 Easy MdToHTml is a node module with no external dependencias that converts markdown text into HTML using only traditional javascript string methods.
-The source code of this project is a good educational source for learning about javascript string methods and the logic behind manipulating structured text with javascript.
+The source code of this project may also serve as an educational resource for learning about javascript string methods and the logic behind manipulating structured text.

 ## Features
 - Converts most makrdown elements into html elements